Kenneth-Christopher/Commercial-Performance-Review---Due-Dilligence-Case-Study/README.md

 The analysis identifies operational issues and proposes quantified value creation opportunities across pricing, cost structure, and segment performance.

+Further information regarding all assumptions, scenarios drivers, and process can be viewed in the document titled "methodology_report"

 ---

 Dashboard Overview